- Chart

 Bid-Ask Spread

-The bid-ask spread for VCLT is typically very tight, reflecting its high liquidity and low transaction costs.
+The bid-ask spread for VGLT is generally tight, reflecting its high trading volume and the liquid nature of its underlying assets, minimizing transaction costs for investors.

 Market Dynamics